richwynmorris/LS180/sql_revision_notes.md

     You need to use uppercase letters for SQL keywords and lowercase words for databases, tables, columns or rows.
 Files should be names using snake_case.

+- If you don't add a value for a column when inserting data into a table, what will SQL do?

+    SQL will default to NULL and insert this into the table that is lacking a value.
+If a NOT NULL constraint is added to that column, SQL will return an exception.

+- Why cant you use `value = NULL`?

+    You can't use `value = NULL` as the`NULL` is a special value that represents nothing.
+As a result, `IS NULL` must be must instead to evaluate the expression.

+- Explain `LIMIT` and `OFFSET` .

+    `LIMIT` allows you to limit the number of rows that are returned by the query that you make.
+This means you can return the first result of the group of rows that are returned.
+Moreover, the `OFFSET` keyword allows you to skip a number of rows and only see the results after the stated offset number.

+- Explain `DISTINCT` .

+    `DISTINCT` filters the returned results and removes any duplicate values.

+- What is the difference between `UPDATE` and `DELETE`?

+    Using the `UPDATE` clause means you can update the value of a specific column.
+However, you are unable to delete a value in a specific column.
+You can only delete and entire row of data.
+However, you can emulate this process by updating a specific columns data to `NULL` which approximates nothing and the outcome of deletion.

+- What does the `ON DELETE CASCADE` clause refer to ?

+    This is added so that is the row the key is referencing is delete, the row that includes this clause will also be deleted.
+If this is not used and we try to delete the row and a key if is referencing in another table it will return an error.

+- How does SQL execute queries?

+    PostgreSQL executes `SELECT` queries in the following way:

+    1. Rows are collected into a virtual derived table, including data from `JOIN` clauses.
+    2. Rows are filtered using `WHERE` conditions.
+    3. Rows are divided into groups via `GROUP BY`.
+    4. Groups are filtered using `HAVING` conditions.
+    5. Compute values to return using `SELECT` list.
+    6. Sort results via `ORDER BY`.
+    7. Limit results via `LIMIT`.

 ### SQL

 - **Identify the different types of JOINs and explain their differences.**